 2. Forget the Car

-Ditch your car during certain occasions.
+Ditch your car on certain occasions.
 While you may need your car on some days, try to bike, walk or use public transit when possible.
 And on the days when you need to take your car, consider carpooling with others.
 Save fuel by planning your whole day, completing your daily tasks in between you drive to and fro from work to home rather than going out all the way for bread or milk.

 Every modern product that you buy will have a label indicating whether it can be recycled.
 If you see a recycling label, put it in your recycling pile.
 And then take that pile out each week so that your local recycling centre can do its work.

 There are so many ways that we can cut down on our consumption.
 Ditching plastic bags and zip-top bags for the freezer is one step.
 By purchasing reusable grocery bags and Freezer Bags, you can start to cut down on how much plastic you waste each month.